YahooArchive/express-state/README.md

 * `obj`: Any serializable JavaScript object which to expose to the client-side.

 * `[namespace]`: Optional string namespace where the `obj` should be exposed.
-  This namespace will be prefiex with any configured root namespace unless it already contains the root namespace or starts with `"window."`.
+  This namespace will be prefixed with any configured root namespace unless it already contains the root namespace or starts with `"window."`.

-* `[state]`: Optional string name of the "locals" property to on which to expose the `obj`.
-This is used to specific a locals property other than the configured or default (`"state"`).
+* `[local]`: Optional string name of the "locals" property on which to expose the `obj`.
+This is used to specify a locals property other than the configured or default (`"state"`) one.

 **Note:** A `TypeError` will be thrown if a native built-in function is being serialized, like the `Number` constructor.
 Native built-ins should be called in